ovh/docs/pages/bare_metal_cloud/dedicated_servers/hyperv-network-HG-Scale/guide.en-gb.md

 ---
-title: 'Configuring the network on Windows Server with Hyper-V on the High Grade & SCALE ranges'
+title: 'Configuring the network on Windows Server with Hyper-V'
-excerpt: 'Find out how to configure the network on  Windows Server with Hyper-V on the High Grade & SCALE ranges'
+excerpt: 'Find out how to configure the network on  Windows Server with Hyper-V'
-updated: 2023-08-31
+updated: 2024-08-01
 ---

 ## Objective

+**This guide explains how to configure the network in  Windows Server with Hyper-V.**

+### High Grade & SCALE ranges

 On the High Grade & SCALE ranges, it is not possible to operate Additional IPs in *bridged* mode (via virtual MACs).
 It is therefore necessary to configure Additional IPs in routed mode or via the vRack.

-**This guide explains how to configure the network in  Windows Server with Hyper-V.**
+### Advance range

+As Advance range only have 2 network interfaces, it’s advised to configure the server in full private mode with both interfaces in teaming connected to the vRack.
+A second server can act as internet gateway with one interface connected to the private network and another connected to the public network.

+For this type of configuration, it is possible to use the IP aliasing as described in the article [Configuring IP aliasing ](https://help.ovhcloud.com/csm/en-gb-dedicated-servers-network-ipaliasing?id=kb_article_view&sysparm_article=KB0043753)

+It is also possible to set up such configuration (one interface on private network, the second on the public network) for each HyperV server and therefore not configure any teaming.
+In this case, the private network bandwidth is reduced and there’s no high availability on network interfaces.

 ## Requirements